Slides 📊

 Application of Hand Cream Type 2

-The response variable is satisfaction score.
-This is likely measured through a standardized survey that produces a numerical score representing each participant’s satisfaction with the hand cream they used during that phase.
+The response variable is the satisfaction score.
+This is likely measured through a standardized survey that produces a numerical score representing each participant’s satisfaction with the hand cream they used during each phase.

 8.5.3.
 Example 3: Dairy Cow Nutrition Study